findingmarbles/Retromat/README.md

 ## Translate

-Besides the English original, there's a Spanish, French and German version.
+Besides the English original, there's a Spanish, French, and German version.
 Our team of awesome translators:

 * Thomas Wallet and Pedro Ángel Serrano - Spanish